 And here is the first step you can take to make your life easier.

 The brain does not recognise

-The brain, just like Google Search focuses on the keyword and that’s where we create emotions that match our memories and experiences around those key words.
+The brain, just like an internet search on your computer, focuses on the keyword and that’s where we create emotions that match our memories and experiences around those keywords.

 So if you keep telling yourself: “I don’t want to make a mistake” and mistakes to you means failure, you will automatically become nervous.

 Instead if you keep telling yourself “I am good at this”, “Our training is getting better and better”, you have replaced the negative keyword with a positive one and you will instantly feel different.

 Try it out....it’s amazing how simple and how affective it is!

 The second thing to focus on is your breathing.